PhysCorp/AutomatedRadioStation/README.md

 3) Configure any speech scripts/playlists (See "Configuration Tab Below").
 4. Run the program!
 Terminal: "python3 Main.py"

-# Configuration
+# Configuration:
 + Sound Effects are stored in Assets/SoundEffects.
 Place any .WAV files in that directory, then rename the file to a number (Example: "1.WAV").
 The radio will play a random sound effect before the announcer speaks.
 + Radio scripts are stored in the "Speech Scripts" folder.
-IntroTextShort.txt accounts for all the brief welcome messages.
-FirstrunPrompts.txt holds all of the lengthy introductions to the radio segment.
+"IntroTextShort.txt" accounts for all the brief welcome messages.
+"FirstrunPrompts.txt" holds all of the lengthy introductions to the radio segment.
 *Add more lines to either file to increase variety.

 # Known Issue(s):